Cataloochee Valley - North Carolina

 - Joe Kegley

-The park consist of 800 square miles of Southern Appalachian mountains along the Tennessee/North Carolina border.
+The Great Smoky Mountain National Park consist of 800 square miles of Southern Appalachian mountains along the Tennessee/North Carolina border.
 Approximately 95% of the park is forested with about 25% of that area old-growth forest.
 Cataloochee Valley is only a small part of the park.
-The tallest tree in the eastern United States, a 187.5 ft White Pine (previously 207 ft tall before Hurricane Opal in 1995), is located in the Cataloochee area of the park, off of the Boogerman trail.
+The tallest tree in the eastern United States, a 187.5 ft White Pine (previously 207 ft tall before Hurricane Opal in 1995), is located in the Cataloochee area of the park off of the Boogerman trail.

-The re-introduction of Elk began in 2001 with the addition of 25 Elk from the Land Between the Lakes area of the TN/KY border.
-Another 27 Elk from Canada were added in 2002.
-Most of the Elk can be found in the Cataloochee Valley area.
-Starting in 2006, Black Bear relocation was initiated in the Cataloochee area during calving season (late May thru early July) to give the Elk offspring a better chance of survival.
+The re-introduction of elk to the Great Smoky Mountains National Park began in 2001 with the addition of 25 elk from the Land Between the Lakes area of the TN/KY border.
+Another 27 elk from Canada were added in 2002.
+Most of the elk can be found in the Cataloochee Valley area.
+Starting in 2006, black bear relocation was initiated in the Cataloochee area during calving season (late May thru early July) to give the elk offspring a better chance of survival.
 Many of the bears find their way back in a couple of weeks and by that time the calves are on their feet and can escape predators.

 Wild Turkey, Cataloochee